- time All

 - location On Campus

-It is a two-year program (when done relatively full time), but can also be done part-time at one’s own pace.
+It is a three-year program, but has the flexibility to be done at one’s own pace.
 Students take classes on campus alongside rabbinic, cantorial, and Master of Jewish Education degree students.

 The first year of the program is focused on grounding students with an introduction to Jewish texts, practice, Hebrew language and Jewish history.
 The second year of the program allows students to focus on either Jewish history and thought or the Jewish textual tradition (see curriculum below).